eCommerce email marketing

 Email marketing benchmarks for eCommerce

-1. What is a good email open rate for eCommerce?
+1. What is a good open rate in eCommerce email marketing?

 Around 60 percent of marketers from around the world stated that their email marketing campaigns had an open rate of more than 20% percent.